diffplug/gradle-and-eclipse-rcp/README.md

 See "Gradle and Eclipse RCP.pptx" in this repo for more details.
 Based on a talk given at [Gradle Summit 2016](https://gradlesummit.com/schedule/gradle-and-eclipse-rcp) ([video](https://www.youtube.com/watch?v=PIC6YeRkRlo&feature=youtu.be)).

+Currently a talk proposal (that you can vote on ;-) for [EclipseConverge 2017](https://www.eclipseconverge.org/na2017/session/gradle-and-eclipse-ide-build-artifact?utm_source=dlvr.it&utm_medium=twitter).

 ## Acknowledgements

 * Many thanks to Simon Templer for the excellent [bnd-platform](https://github.com/stempler/bnd-platform).